INCF/nineml-python/doc/source/getting_started.rst

 Introspecting user layer models
 -------------------------------

-As shown above, once a complete network model has been loaded as a :class:`~nineml.user_layer.Network` object, we can look at its neuron populations and the connections between these populations ("projections"):
+As shown above, once a complete network model has been loaded as a :class:`~nineml.user.Network` object, we can look at its neuron populations and the connections between these populations ("projections"):

 .. code-block:: python